TaylorDarneille/SEI713/15-python/python-catcollector/01-urls-views-templates.md

   ]
   ```

 4. We will now work on our first view.
 A view is a function that takes in a web request and returns a web response.
 Together with the URL patterns we define in our `urls.py` file, these make up the `Controller` portion of the Model-View-Controller design pattern.
-Django's use the the term "view" to describe controller actions is actually at odds with the rest of the MVC framework world.
+Django's use of the term "view" to describe controller actions is actually at odds with the rest of the MVC framework world.
 Only in Django does the word "view" refer to router functions.
 Everywhere else, the `View` portion of MVC refers to the front-end, or what the client sees.
 But in Django, when we write a view function, we are basically writing how our server will respond when a client requests a specific resource. **In Express, the URL and the route function are usually referred to collectively as the route.
 However, we have seen that it is possible to separate these out in Express.
 This is exactly what Django is doing: separating the declaration of the URL from the function that runs when the URL is requested.**

 	```python
     # main_app/views.py